bevyengine/bevy-website/content/learn/book/game-logic/states/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: explain what a state is, and why you might want to use it
+* Explain what a state is, and why you might want to use it

-TODO: demonstrate how to use simple state
+* Demonstrate how to use simple state

-TODO: discuss queue model, and demonstrate how to use it
+* Discuss queue model, and demonstrate how to use it

-TODO: discuss state caveats: implemented as a run criteria, can't use across stages
+* Discuss state caveats: implemented as a run criteria, can't use across stages
+{% end %}